[two_third padding=”0 15px 0 15px”]

 Post event, schools will be issued a Certificate of Participation and Conservation Code for each class which students are encouraged to sign and hang in the classroom as a reminder of their learnings and their commitment to protect the environment.

-We encourage schools to connect with us a few weeks or months after school excursions to share behaviour changes made by the students or activities undertaken as a result of their learnings at “I Sea Changes” so we can share success stories to inspire others, monitor the ongoing impact of our programs and make relevant updates or changes if required.
+We encourage schools to connect with us a few weeks or months after school excursions to share behaviour changes made by the students or activities undertaken as a result of their learnings during “I Sea Changes” so we can share success stories to inspire others, monitor the ongoing impact of our programs and make relevant updates or changes if required.

 |Program Location||Ricketts Point Marine Sanctuary|